AaronCoplan/SimpleInterpretedLanguage/README.md

 Run: `java -cp ./src/main/java com.aaroncoplan.Application <filepath> <phasenumber (optional)>`

+Note that each phase has its own sample file that highlights the main features included in that phase (phase1sample, phase2sample, etc)

 ### Summary

 Simple stack based language.
 Each phase adds incremental functionality so those visiting the repository can see how